-The winners of the creative writing contest are published in Byzantium, Cal Poly’s prize-winning literary annual.
-Students compete to become co-editors, which itself is a four-unit senior-project activity.
-The Art & Design Department chooses an Art Director who works under the auspices of the co-editors.
+Every year, students apply to become the next editorial team for Byzantium, the production of which is a four-unit senior-project activity for the editors.
+The Art & Design Department chooses an Art Director who works under the auspices of the editorial team.
 For their senior project, the editors work all year long on all aspects of editing and production, frequently parlaying the end result into jobs in publishing.

 Since the early nineties, the creative writing program has organized the Academy of American Poets contest in late spring.
 Winners receive a $100 prize and the winning poem is published on the English Department website.

 WriterSpeak, The Writers-at-Work Series, and the Summer Reading Series

 The visiting speakers programs consistently brings nationally famous authors as well as emerging writers to read and to meet with students.
 Past visitors include: Robert Olen Butler, WS Merwin, Tim O’Brien, Sandra Gilbert, Ishmael Reed, Adam Johnson, Tobias Wolff, Joy Harjo, Stanley Plumly, Charles Wright, and Ai.

 Students Accepted at MFA Programs